Leapfrog-University/Unit-test/README.md

 1. Clone the repo.
 2. Install the dependencies by running `npm install`.
-3. Run `npm run prisma:migrate` to migrate schema.
-4. Run `npm run prisma:generate` to install prisma client.

-`npm run start:dev` start the server in development mode.
-`npm run test:dev` to start Jest testing
+3. Run `npm run test:dev` to start Jest testing

-## Database Migration and Setting

-1. Run `npm run prisma:migrate` to migrate the prisma.schema.
-2. Run `npm run prisma:generate` to update the prisma client with latest changes so that you get typechecking for latest changes to your schema.

-Every time you make changes to `prisma/schema.prisma` make sure to run above commands.

-For seeding run `npm run prisma:seed`